TheRobinPk/space_collector/README.md

 This command is only valid for an attacker.

-Response is `OK` (even if the fire rate is not respected, and in this case the command is ignored).
+Response is `OK` (even if the fire rate — at most one fire per second per spaceship — is not respected, and in this case the command is ignored).

 ### Radar